vercel/pkg/README.md

 the executable file.
 If you're on \*nix machine and would like an example, run `pkg` with the `--no-bytecode` flag, and use the GNU strings tool on the output.
 You then should be able to grep your source code.

+#### Other considerations

+Specifying `--no-bytecode` will fail if there are any packages in your project that aren't explicitly marked as public by the `license` in their `package.json`.
+By default, `pkg` will check the license of each package and make sure that stuff that isn't meant for the public will only be included as bytecode.

+If you do require building pkg binaries for other architectures and/or depend on a package with a broken `license` in its `package.json`, you can override this behaviour by either explicitly whitelisting packages to be public using `--public-packages "packageA,packageB"` or setting all packages to public using `--public-packages "*"`

 ### Build